 The Deserve Pro Mastercard is not currently available for new applicants.

 For this card the “dining” category does include bars, unlike the Deserve Pro.
 But you won’t get a bonus category for “entertainment” with the Sapphire Preferred.

 Your points will be worth 1 cent each when redeeming for statement credits.
 But if you redeem them for travel expenses through Chase Ultimate Rewards you’ll get a 25% bonus.
 That means each point will be worth 1.25 cents, which is a pretty good deal.
 For travel and dining purchases, that comes out to be 2.5% cash back.
-The signup bonus of 60,000 points would be worth $750 when redeemed in that way.

 You can also transfer your points to a variety of frequent traveler programs at a rate of 1:1.
 This is the best way to redeem your points when you can, because you’ll be able to find deals that can provide the equivalent of up to 6% cash back, and maybe more.
 The exact values you get will vary depending on the date, merchant, and other circumstances.

 The set of frequent traveler programs includes both airlines and hotels:

 |AIRLINE TRAVEL PARTNERS|